allvpv/website/content/haotic-journey-through-envvars/index.md

 overall scaffolding that OS gives for running the processes has been pretty much the same since the days of Unix.

-In general, if you need to somehow parametrize your application at runtime by passing a couple of ad-hoc variables (without creating temporary files or using some custom IPC solution), forget about types, namespaces, or any kind of modern interface.
+If you need to somehow parametrize your application at runtime by passing a couple of ad-hoc variables (without creating temporary files or using some custom solution involving IPC), you need to use pretty awkward and outdated

-> You have to use use an *environment variable*
+interface:

+## *environment variables*

-I will call them *envvar* through the rest of the article for brevity.
+I will call them envvars through the rest of the post for brevity.

 Even a novice programmer is supposed to know what it is.
 They saw it at some point, maybe during a local setup that required exporting the `SECRET_KEY`, or when changing some deployment configuration.

+There is no namespace to it, no types.
+Just a flat, embarassingly global dictionary of strings.

-So what really are those envvars?
+But what really are those envvars?
 Is it some kind of a special dictionary or map inside the operating system?
 If no, then who owns them and how do they propagate?
 And what can be stored inside them?

-Join me in exploring how envvars really work on Linux.
+Join me in exploring how envvars really work.
+On Linux, and in the shell.

 ## Where do they come from?

 In Linux, a program must use `execve` syscall to execute another program.
-When typing `ls` in `bash`, as well as using `subprocess.run` in Python, or, at a higher level, running your code editor, web browser -- it all comes down to `execve`.
+When typing `ls` in `bash`, as well as using `subprocess.run` in Python, or, at a higher level, running your code editor or web browser -- it all comes down to `execve`, preceeded by `fork`.
+(The familiy of `exec*` C functions also uses `execve` underneath).

 And `execve` takes three arguments:
 - the executable path